Learn more about Mirko Beljanski by watching “The Beljanski Legacy“, a documentary movie on his life and major

 In 1994, François Mitterrand, then President of France, turned to the Beljanski products during his battle with an advanced prostate cancer.
 Against all predictions, his health improved and he was able to complete his second term as President.
 Dr. Claude Gubler revealed this secret in his book “Le Grand Secret”.

 Tragically, Mirko Beljanski died in 1998 after several years of persecution in France for his innovative ideas.
 The conventional oncology community ostracized him, despite the fact that his theories on cancer were aimed at complementing chemotherapy and radiation, not replacing them.
-People marched in the streets of Paris and Lyon, demanding, in vain, that the French Ministry of Heath review his products and consent to clinical trials.
+People marched in the streets of Paris and Lyon, demanding, in vain, that the French Ministry of Heath review his products and accept his clinical trials.

 Only a few years after Mirko Beljanski passed away, his persecution was recognized by the European Court of Human Rights, which handed down a unanimous decision condemning France for its violation of his most basic human rights (Feb 7, 2002).

 Today Mirko Beljanski’s work continues in the United States, where his products (the Beljanski® Products) are distributed by Natural Source International, Ltd.